thecryptoneer/pixelsweeper-blog/docs/_posts/voting-nominations-faq.md

 **Q. When will the nomination process and voting begin?**

 A. The nomination process will begin on Monday May 16.
-Voting will take place on Monday May 23
+Voting will take place soon thereafter.

 **Q. Where can I find out more about the nomination process?**